ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Frostlord/Snowburst.md

 - **Spell**:
 	- A wave of ice erupts from the user in a spherical shape.
 This sphere is centered on the user and has a radius of 20 feet.
 Every creature within this sphere must make a Dexterity saving throw.
 A creature takes 8d6 cold damage on a failed save, or half as much damage on a successful one.
 	- The user and their allies take no damage from the snowburst.
-	- The ice freezes all standing water that isn't being held within the sphere.
+	- The ice freezes all standing water that within the sphere.
 - **At Higher Levels**:
 	- When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 fire for each level above 3rd.